Skill Demand Index

 Which roles need Financial Services Experience most:

-Marketing positions drive 50% of demand.
-Data Analysis and Data Science / ML also frequently list Financial Services Experience as a requirement.
+Marketing positions drive 56% of demand.
+Data Analysis also frequently list Financial Services Experience as a requirement.
+Skills commonly paired with Financial Services Experience include Project Management and Affiliate and Influencer Marketing.

 Depth Level Distribution